Paul Hayes (footballer)

-Paul Edward Hayes (born 20 September 1983) is an English former professional footballer who is manager of club Burnham Ramblers.
+Paul Edward Hayes (born 20 September 1983) is an English former professional footballer who is assistant manager of club Stanway Rovers.

 As a player, Hayes was a forward who made more than 500 appearances for 11 clubs in all three divisions of the English Football League, most notably for Scunthorpe United, Barnsley and Wycombe Wanderers.
 He also played professionally for Norwich City, Huddersfield Town, Charlton Athletic, Preston North End, Brentford, Crawley Town, Plymouth Argyle and Newport County.
 Hayes played his latter career in non-League football for Hemel Hempstead Town, AFC Sudbury, Romford, Meridian VP, Faversham Town, Chatham Town and Haverhill Rovers.

 Since retiring as a player, Hayes has held sporting director roles at non-League clubs Chatham Town and Bowers & Pitsea.
 He has held managerial roles at Dunmow Town and Burnham Ramblers.

 Playing career

 Norwich City

 Hayes started his footballing career as a schoolboy with Norwich City, whom he joined as a 13-year-old.
 Hayes' first involvement with the first team came in pre-season prior to Norwich's 2001–02 First Division campaign, in which he scored in friendlies against Wroxham, Colchester United and Premier League club Arsenal.
 He was an unused substitute during the final two matches of the regular season.
 He failed to feature during Norwich's unsuccessful play-off campaign.

 Hayes failed to feature at all during the early months of the 2002–03 season and became frustrated at his lack of first team opportunities, with forwards Iwan Roberts, Paul McVeigh, David Nielsen, Alex Notman, Zema Abbey and Ian Henderson ahead of him in the pecking order.
 He spent periods on trial at Third Division clubs Torquay United and Scunthorpe United and had his Norwich academy contract cancelled on 3 December 2002.